sigp/lighthouse/README.md

 **Lighthouse welcomes contributors with open-arms.**

 Layer-1 infrastructure is a critical component for the ecosystem and relies heavily on contributions from the community.
-Building Ethereum 2.0 is a huge task and we refuse to conduct an inappropriate ICO or charge licensing fees.
+Building Ethereum Serenity is a huge task and we refuse to conduct an inappropriate ICO or charge licensing fees.
 Instead, we fund development through grants and support from Sigma Prime.

-If you would like to learn more about Ethereum 2.0 and/or [Rust](https://www.rust-lang.org/), we are more than happy to on-board you and assign you some tasks.
+If you would like to learn more about Ethereum Serenity and/or [Rust](https://www.rust-lang.org/), we are more than happy to on-board you and assign you some tasks.
 We aim to be as accepting and understanding as possible; we are more than happy to up-skill contributors in exchange for their